KlaBier/klabier.github.io/_posts/2022-01-09-GoodBye-ADFS-Overview.md

   <figcaption>Figure 1: Federation Services Splash Screen</figcaption>
 </figure>

-Don't get me wrong, ADFS is a great technology.
+Don't get me wrong, ADFS is great.
 But it is also a technology with a long history and can (in some cases) be replaced by a better and easier technology in our modern Azure AD World.

 But where to start when you have a bunch of applications relying in ADFS?